MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-intercompany-invoicing.md

      3. On the **Cost accounts** tab, in **Ledger account type**, select **Intercompany cost**.
 Create a new record with the following information:

         - **Lending legal entity** = **GBPM**
         - **Main account** = Select the main account for intercompany cost.
-Note that this setup is mandatory and is used for intercompany flows in Dynamics 365 Finance, but not in project related intercompany flows, therefore selection will not make downstream impact to system behavior.
+This setup is required.
+The setup is used for intercompany flows in Finance, but not in project-related intercompany flows.
+This selection has no downstream impact.

      4. Select lending legal entity, **GBPM**.
      5. Go to **Project management and accounting** > **Setup** > **Posting** > **Ledger posting setup**.
      6. On the **Revenue accounts** tab, in **Ledger account type**, select **Intercompany revenue**.
 Create a new record with the following information:

         - **Borrowing legal entity** = **USPM**
         - **Main account** = Select the main account for intercompany revenue.
-Note that this setup is mandatory and is used for intercompany flows in Dynamics 365 Finance, but not in project related intercompany flows, therefore selection will not make downstream impact to system behavior.
+This setup is required.
+The setup is used for intercompany flows in Finance, but not in project-related intercompany flows.
+This selection has no downstream impact.

 5. **Set up transfer pricing for labor**.
 Intercompany transfer pricing is configured in Project Operations on Dataverse.
 Configure [labor cost rates](../pricing-costing/set-up-labor-cost-rate.md#transfer-pricing-and-costs-for-resources-outside-of-your-division-or-legal-entity) and [labor bill rates](../pricing-costing/set-up-labor-bill-rate.md#transfer-pricing-or-set-up-bill-rates-for-resources-from-other-organizational-units-or-divisions) for intercompany invoicing.
 Transfer pricing isn't supported for intercompany expense transactions.
 The inter-organization unit sale price will always be set to the same value as the resourcing unit cost price.